|

 some

-that would make no sense.
-What
+reason.
+That would make no sense.

 out the fact that the media reaction will be no different from the